-Indian court to rule on generic drug industryJanuary 4th, 2013 in Medications /
+Indian court to rule on generic drug industryJanuary 4th, 2013 by Nirmala George in Medications /

 In this March 13, 2012 file photo, Indian scientists work inside a laboratory of the Research and Development Centre of Natco Pharma Ltd. in Hyderabad, India.
 From Africa's crowded AIDS clinics to the malarial jungles of Southeast Asia, the fate of millions of people awaits a ruling by India's highest court that could determine whether the country's drug companies can continue to provide cheap versions of many life-saving medicines.
 (AP Photo/Mahesh Kumar A., File)